wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 Here I give two examples of implementations of swap-stack for compiled code.

-1. One is from [Boost Context].
+1. One is from [Boost.Context].
 It is implemented as a library in the assembly language, therefore it has to be platform-specific.
 Here are the code for [x86-64][boostctx-x64], [ARM64][boostctx-arm64] and [RISCV64][boostctx-riscv64].
 Because it is implemented as a library, it can